AlibabaCloudDocs/smc/intl.en-US/FAQ/SMC FAQ.md

 You need to know the following information about intermediate instances:

--   SMC creates, starts, stops, and releases an intermediate instance named `No_Delete_SMC_Transition_Instance`.
+-   SMC creates, starts, stops, and releases an intermediate instance named `No_Delete_SMC_Transition_Instance` during a migration process.
 To ensure a smooth migration, do not modify the status of the intermediate instance.
 -   The default security group of the intermediate instance allows access to ports 8080 and 8703.
 These ports are the migration service ports of the intermediate instance.
 Do not modify or delete the security group.
 -   After the migration is complete, the intermediate instance is automatically released.
 If the migration fails, you must manually release the instance.
 For more information, see [Release an instance](/intl.en-US/Instance/Manage instances/Release an instance.md).